- Duration 19 days

 As for acclimatization, a Rest day in Dingboche (4410m) and heading to Kongma La (5480m) through Chhakung (4600m) can be considered an out-and-out route.

-Thyangboche is a small village in the Khumbu region at 12,687 ft., which is in between the confluence of two rivers, namely, Imja Khola and Dudh pokhari.
+Thyangboche is a small village in the Khumbu region at 12,687 ft., between the confluence of two rivers, Imja Khola and Dudh pokhari.

 Other attractions along the route include Tyangboche Monastery, Kongma La pass, Everest base camp, Chola pass, Ngozumpa Glacier, Gokyo lake, Gokyo Ri, Renjo Pass, and Thame village.